Former first lady Rosalynn Carter enters home hospice care

 "Former First Lady Rosalynn Carter has entered hospice care at home," The Carter Center said in a statement Friday on behalf of Jason Carter, the Carters' grandson.
 "She and President Carter are spending time with each other and their family.
 The Carter family continues to ask for privacy and remains grateful for the outpouring of love and support."

-The Carters have been married since July 7, 1946.
-Jimmy Carter told his mother after his first date with then-Rosalynn Smith that she was the girl he wanted to marry.
+Jimmy Carter told his mother after his first date with Rosalynn Smith that she was the girl he wanted to marry.
+They married on July 7, 1946.
+The Carters have four children together.

 While she was first lady, Rosalynn Carter was a staunch advocate of mental health research, among other causes, and she took that message abroad.